EvansWinner/awesome-line-editors/README.md

 ## Oh, and Suckless

-Blah blah, small, blah, lightweight, blah blee bleh, [suckless](https://suckless.org/), can be statically linked, blah blah, isn't a [systemd](https://ihatesystemd.com/why/) service, does one thing and does it well[™](http://www.catb.org/esr/writings/taoup/html/ch01s06.html) -- you know, all that rap.
+Blah blah, small, blah, lightweight, blah blee bleh, [suckless](https://suckless.org/), can be statically linked, blah blah, isn't a [systemd](https://ihatesystemd.com/why/) service or whatever, Does One Thing and Does it Well[™](http://www.catb.org/esr/writings/taoup/html/ch01s06.html) -- you know, all that rap.